 All this prompted me to do something about the situation so I started UncensoredDNS with help from friends.
 After a while I also started giving talks about the service at various conferences, since people naturally have an easier time trusting a service if they know who is behind it.
 You can see some of my old talks online, for example from RIPE65.

-You could of course chose any provider offering DoT services and you can find suggestions on both the dnsprivacy and privacytools sites.
+You could of course choose any provider offering DoT services and you can find suggestions on both the dnsprivacy and privacytools sites.
 Whichever provider you choose, I recommend you stay away from any which log you, or which have less than satisfactory privacy policies (I’m looking at you google).

 One final point, for users of Apple’s iphone, the privacytools site recommends an encrypted DNS client for iOS called “DNSCloak”.
 I have no personal experience of that client, but I am impressed overall by the guys at privacytools.